-These courses provide the skills needed to apply lean management across all industries and sectors from health to IT to nonprofit to oil and gas.
-This program will prepare you for the Lean Bronze Certificate (LBC) which is designed by the following organizations: the Society of Manufacturing Engineers (SME), the association for Manufacturing Excellence (AME), the American Society for Quality (ASQ), and The Shingo Prize for Operational Excellence.
+These courses provide the skills needed to apply lean management across all industries and sectors from the health industry, IT, non-profit, to oil and gas.
+This program will prepare you for the Lean Bronze Certification (LBC) which is designed by the following organizations: the Society of Manufacturing Engineers (SME), the Association for Manufacturing Excellence (AME), the American Society for Quality (ASQ), and The Shingo Prize for Operational Excellence.
 This alliance has established the standard for continuous improvement and Lean practices.

 |COURSE NAME||COURSE CODE||OFFERED|

-|Lean Fundamentals: The Foundations for Competitiveness||LBIM-100||Classroom|
+|Lean Fundamentals: The Foundations for Competitiveness||LBIM-101||Classroom|

 |Lean Applied: Innovation through Continuous Improvement||LBIM-110||Classroom|